China's Xi urges Japan to put aside 'distractions' in relations

 Adding to long-standing tensions, China said last month a Japanese citizen was being investigated for harming national security, following a similar case in May in which China said six Japanese were being questioned on suspicion of illegal activity.

-(Reporting by Ben Blanchard; Editing by Helen Popper)
+Reporting by Ben Blanchard; Editing by Helen Popper